somtts/voicebuilding_seminar_16/README.md

 2. 'Prompts-master', a person who is responsible for showing a new prompt after previous one read&recorded - *Nataniel*
 3. 'Editor', a person responsible to mark the whole recordings with special midi-beeps to make lives easier during the extraction of individual sentence extractions later - *Yauhen*

+####How to get lab?

+To build diphone-based voice we need to have lab files which contain information for MaryTTS to build stat. model.
+Lab-file is an annotation of

 Things we did:
 Installed marytts
 Compiled a list of ‘arctic’ prompts